CIFASIS/dataset-processing/README.md

 # Dataset evaluation

-We recoend the [evo](https://github.com/MichaelGrupp/evo) evaluation tool.
+We recomend the [evo](https://github.com/MichaelGrupp/evo) evaluation tool.

 Use the python 2.7 version: